-Most visitors flock to the main attractions such as Storr but for something more peaceful take a trip to Coral Beach.
+Many head to the more popular places like Storr but if you're looking for something more peaceful take a trip to Coral Beach.
 It's the perfect spot for a hand-held wander followed by a sunset picnic.

 Numerous couples elope here each year and choose Loch Coruisk as their backdrop.
 A peaceful body of water surrounded by the dramatic crags of the Cuillin Hills, it's easy to understand the appeal.
 See for yourself by hopping on a boat from Elgol and taking a circular wander around the shore.
 More adventurous types can hike in together via Camasunary.

 Nestled in the heart of the South Pennines, Hardcastle Crags is a wooded valley tucked away at the end of the Calder Valley near Halifax.
 The walks through the woods are of varying length, with a wheelchair accessible route and more rugged terrain down by the river.
-Walk from the car park following the river to Gibson Mill run by the National Trust, where you can get hot chocolate and cake, perfect for a cold February day.
+Walk from the car park following the river to Gibson Mill run by the National Trust, where you can get hot chocolate and cake.
 Just beyond the mill is the crags, a small peak next to the river in the centre of the valley, worth climbing for views across the woods.

 Richmond Park’s long been a top spot for the love-struck.
 These 2500 wild, edge-of-London acres are prime places to wander hand-in-hand, watching cute red deer as the sun sets over sweeping grassland.